 In addition to the gain on contribution of entity that was recorded in 2012 in connection with the closing of the contribution, certain adjustments were agreed to be recognized in 2013.
 These included an installment sales gain of approximately \$4.0 million from Silver Bay, a reduction of 2013 management fees payable to PRCM Advisers of \$4.3 million, and an immaterial amount of additional working capital adjustments determined in accordance with the contribution agreement entered into with Silver Bay.
-Of these amounts, \$3.9 million of the installment sales gain was recorded as a gain on contribution of entity within discontinued operations, and the full \$4.3 million of the reduction of 2013 management fees payable to PRCM Advisers was recorded within management fees, on the consolidated statements of comprehensive income for the year ended December 31, 2013.
-The remaining \$0.1 million recorded within discontinued operations on the consolidated statements of comprehensive income for the year ended December 31, 2013 relates to accrual adjustments for transaction expenses related to the contribution.
-No further adjustments were recognized during 2014.
-See Note 24 - Related Party Transactions for additional information.
+Of these amounts, \$3.9 million of the installment sales gain was recorded as a gain on contribution of entity within discontinued operations, and the full \$4.3 million of the reduction of 2013 management fees payable to PRCM Advisers was recorded within management fees, on the consolidated statement of comprehensive (loss) income for the year ended December 31, 2013.
+The remaining \$0.1 million recorded within discontinued operations on the consolidated statement of comprehensive (loss) income for the year ended December 31, 2013 relates to accrual adjustments for transaction expenses related to the contribution.
+No further adjustments were recognized during 2015 or 2014.
+See